 Awards are typically announced in mid to late March by letter.
 CJS does not respond to inquiries about competition outcomes by telephone or email.

 Students who are awarded summer fellowships are required to complete a short fellowship report summarizing their activities and expenses.
-Reports are due to the CJS Academic Services Coordinator on September 30.
-Please submit the following items by email attachment to email@example.com.
+Reports are due on September 30.
+Please submit the following materials online through the International Institute Fellowships and Grants online portal.
+Fellowship recipients will be sent an email with instructions when the online portal is ready to accept reports.

 - Narrative Report (Free format; PDF or Word): Please write a narrative report of about 500 words of your activities during the fellowship period.
 In the narrative, explain any changes that you made to activities proposed in your fellowship application statement of purpose.